-1. Here we have a song with an instrumental break.
-We want to increase the volume of the featured instrument during the break, but by how much?
-(For ease of illustration, other instrument tracks are not shown).
+1. We want to increase the volume of the featured instrument during the break.

-We have added a time selection and a
+We have added a time selection and a volume

-volume envelope to the track and inserted two points at both the start and end of the break.
+envelope to the track and inserted points at the start and end of the break.
 Automation for the bouzouki is set to latch preview mode.
+If the automation button is not visible this can be set from the right click context menu.